torque-foxes/crypto-payment-poc/docs/vue.md

 ## Vue Setup

 The skeleton project comes ready with Vue installed.
-To start developing Vue components you'll simply need to update the app.js file to start pulling in your dependencies and wrap the page content so that Vue can do its stuff.
+To start developing Vue components you'll simply need to update the app.js file and wrap the page content so that Vue can do its stuff.
 These steps are detailed below.

 ### Update themes/mysite/src/js/app.js
 ```js